English Literature MA

 Fees quoted are per annum and are subject to an annual increase.

-Candidates may be considered with a 2:2 Honours degree or equivalent internationally recognised qualification in a related discipline and will be assessed on an individual basis.
+Candidates of the Masters in English Literature may be considered with a 2:2 Honours degree or equivalent internationally recognised qualification in a related discipline and will be assessed on an individual basis.

 English Language Requirements